 If you live in a tropical country, you might not appreciate rain so much.
 You most likely, like me, will associate it with cancelled appointments, flood everywhere, and a watery doorway filled with dirty slippers or dripping umbrellas.
 Living in the desert, however, would make you dance in the sight of rain.
 People literally dance here under the rain sometimes out of fun.
 Students, most especially.
 Again, because it rains once or twice (blessed to reach –thrice) a year here. =)

 Whenever it rains, I sometimes remember what my friend Butch said.
-He says that rain can bring:
+He said that rain can bring:

 - Refreshment.
 It refreshes the polluted air.
 You can smell nature, the scent of earth at its purest.